Practical Dirac Majorana confusion theorem: Issues and Applicability: A model-independent analysis of processes containing in the final state

 A word of caution: the process $X \to Y \, \nu \, \overline{\nu}$ is \textit{not necessarily} a neutral current process, and could proceed through other means such as by doubly weak charged currents.
 To keep our analysis model-independent we allow the process $X \to Y \, \nu \, \overline{\nu}$ to proceed even via NP interactions.
 We do not consider any specific NP possibility, but simply ensure that whenever explicit NP contributions are needed there are no Lorentz-symmetry violation as well as CPT violation in the underlying effective Lagrangian.

 It should be noted that in this work we discuss processes where the effect of measurements does not destroy the identical nature of Majorana neutrino and antineutrino.
-This is akin to putting the constraint that in a double-slit experiment, meant to observe the interference of light, no measurement should identify the slit through which the photon has passed.
+This is akin to putting the constraint that in a double-slit experiment, meant to observe the interference of light, no measurement should identify the slit through which the photon has passed. \blue{We again stress that direct observation of the state of neutrinos (via neutrino detector) destroys the effect of quantum statistics since the neutrinos after the detection are projected on to specific helicity states (and thus no longer remain indistinguishable) by observation.
+As is well known, quantum statistics requires absolutely identical indistinguishable particles.}